lamini-ai/lamini-examples/rag.md

 ```

 Now let `chunk_size` = 20, `step_size` = 16.
-This means for each index in [0, 16, 32], extract a substring of length 20.
+This means for each index in [0, 16, 32, 48], extract a substring of length 20.
-Note the chunks contain overlapping characters.
+Since `chunk_size` > `step_size`, the resulting chunks contain overlapping subsequences.
 ```
 ["Our firm invested in",
  "ested in 10 AI start",